 - What are the business benefits of becoming a talent magnet?

 - How can talent magnets attract and retain the best people?

 Sr. Director of Marketing, Saba

 Jan Sysmans brings 20 years of marketing experience, including particular focus in the software-as-a-service segment, to his role as senior director product marketing at Saba.
 He came to Saba from Moxtra, where he was the vice president of marketing, responsible for user acquisition, public relations, social media and branding.
-Prior to Moxtra, Sysmans was senior director of product marketing at SugarCRM, responsible for all global product marketing programs.
-Before SugarCRM, he spent six...
+Prior to Moxtra, Sysmans was senior director of product marketing at SugarCRM, responsible for all global product...
 Read More →